 Teeth Stains Caused by Age: Teeth stains caused by age can have both extrinsic and intrinsic teeth discoloration.
 The dentin of the tooth, the core tissues, will naturally yellow with age, and the enamel covering the teeth will thin.
 These types of stains can be treated with both at-home and professional whitening treatments.

-At Dr. Duc Pham’s office, we’ll help you find your smile again through our own teeth whitening treatments.
+At Dr. Marian Bradford’s office, we’ll help you find your smile again through our own teeth whitening treatments.
 Premier Dental of South Orange County is made up of a highly professional team of dentists dedicated to helping you control your oral health and keeping it healthy.
-Located in Aliso Viejo, CA, Dr. Pham will guide you towards more youthful, whiter teeth with every appointment.
+Located in Aliso Viejo, CA, Dr. Bradford will guide you towards more youthful, whiter teeth with every appointment.